andersmurphy/andersmurphy-blog/resources/posts/2026-06-05-the-perils-of-uuid-primary-keys-in-sqlite.md

 | 90000000   | 11668      |
 | 100000000  | 12586      |

 Oh no!
-What's happened here the inserts are 10-12x slower?!
+What's happened here the inserts are 14-16x slower?!

 ## Profile

 That's a big difference.
 But, lets not guess when we can profile.

 Below is a normalised diffgraph.
-A diffgraph compares two profiling snapshots (in this case INT vs UUID4) and displays the differences in a flamegraph structure.
+A diffgraph compares two profiling snapshots (in this case INTEGER vs UUID4) and displays the differences in a flamegraph structure.
 Unlike a regular diffgraph that shows absolute changes, a normalised view adjusts the total number of samples between the two compared profiles to be the same.
 This means we can see the relative differences as a percentage.
 This matters because our profiles will run for different amounts of time.

 <img src="/assets/diffgraph_perils.png" alt="diffgraph" style="width: 100%;"/>
 <br/>

-The colour signifies the direction of the change: a blue frame means less time was spent in this function in the second profile (UUID4) compared to the first (INT); a red frame means more time was spent in the second profile.
+The colour signifies the direction of the change: a blue frame means less time was spent in this function in the second profile (UUID4) compared to the first (INTEGER); a red frame means more time was spent in the second profile.
 The colour intensity indicates the relative change in the number of samples for the frame itself (self time delta).

 We can see from the diffgraph that we are spending a lot more time balancing the tree, reading and writing.
 This is because the unordered nature of UUID4 means they are ordered randomly which is forcing SQLite to constantly re-balance the Btree.

-## UUID7
+## UUID7 WITHOUT ROWID

 We can theoretically fix this with UUID7 which is time ordered eliminating the ordering problem of UUID4.
 Let's see if this improves things.